wykstc/MERC-main/README.md

-# MERC
+# Joyful
-This is the official implementation for the paper "Joyful: Joint Multimodality Fusion and Graph Contrastive Learning for Multimodal Emotion Recognition" accepted by EMNLP2023.
+This is the official implementation for the paper "Joyful: Joint Modality Fusion and Graph Contrastive Learning for Multimodal Emotion Recognition" accepted by EMNLP2023.

-# Structure of MERC
+# Structure of Joyful
 ![image](structure.png)

 ## Table of Contents